-The New York City Bar Association's Committee on Drugs and the Law and its Committee on Health Law (the "Committees")1 respectfully submit this report examining the legalization of medical marijuana in New York State and providing support for A.6357-A/S.4406-A ("the legislation"), which would create a system for the production, distribution and medical use of marijuana for those citizens who would likely benefit from such use.
-If feasible, we also recommend the following revisions to the legislation:
+The New York City Bar Association's Committee on Drugs and the Law and its Committee on Health Law (the "Committees")1 respectfully submit this report examining the legalization of medical marijuana in New York State and providing support for A.7347-B/S.2774-A (2011-2012 Session) ("the legislation"), which would create a system for the production, distribution and medical use of marijuana for those citizens who would likely benefit from such use.
+If feasible, we also jointly recommend the following revisions to the legislation:

-- The "A" amendments are unnecessarily restrictive and should be reconsidered; - only physicians and nurse practitioners should be granted the privilege to certify patients for use of medical marijuana; - the viability of allowing personal cultivation of medical marijuana should be explored by the Department; - the legislation should impose confidentiality obligations on all "registered organizations" in order to protect the privacy of certified individuals and their caregivers; - language should be included to address potential blocking maneuvers undertaken by local land use authorities;
+- only physicians and nurse practitioners should be granted the privilege to certify patients for use of medical marijuana; - qualified practitioners should be authorized to de-certify a patient provided the patient is currently under their care and the definition of "caring for" should be clarified; - "registered producers" should be authorized to dispense medical marijuana directly to patients and caregivers in under-served areas, which areas would be designated by the Department of Health (the "Department"); - the viability of allowing personal cultivation of medical marijuana should be explored by the Department; - the legislation should impose confidentiality obligations on all "registered organizations" in order to protect the privacy of certified individuals and their caregivers; - language should be included to address potential blocking maneuvers undertaken by local land use authorities;

-1The Drugs and the Law Committee studies the dimensions of substance use and abuse and how society deals with those problems, and considers future drug policy goals and objectives.
+1 The Drugs and the Law Committee studies the dimensions of substance use and abuse and how society deals with those problems, and considers future drug policy goals and objectives.
 The Health Law Committee is comprised of legal and medical practitioners who pursue the advancement of the public interest and the betterment of the healthcare process.
 The Committees gratefully acknowledge the assistance of the City Bar's Civil Rights Committee, Land Use and Planning Committee, and Family Court and Family Law Committee.

-- the affirmative defense language protecting medical marijuana users who lack registry identification cards should be clarified; and - the custody and visitation provision should be modified so as to be consistent with the Family Court Act and the Domestic Relations Law.
+- the affirmative defense language protecting medical marijuana users who lack registry identification cards should be clarified; - the protections for those in need of organ transplants should be expanded; and - the custody and visitation provision should be modified so as to be consistent with the Family Court Act and the Domestic Relations Law.